Empress Myeongseong: Selection as queen and marriage

 This possible bride underwent a strict selection process, culminating in a meeting with the Daewongun on 6 March, and a marriage ceremony on 20 March 1866.
-The Daewongun, likely fearing that the Andong Kim clan and the Pyungyang Jo clan, who were political rivalries for the future, may have been influenced favourably towards Lady Min due to her lack of a father or brother.
+The Daewongun, likely fearing that the Andong Kim clan and the Pyungyang Jo clan, may have been influenced favorably towards Lady Min due to her lack of a father or brother.
 He did not suspect Lady Min herself as politically ambitious, and he was satisfied with the interview.
-It was only later he observed that she "...was a woman of great determination and poise“ but that he nevertheless allowed her to marry his son.
-In doing so, he raised to the throne a woman who by 1895 had proven herself to be "his chief foil and implacable enemy."
+It was only later he observed that she "...was a woman of great determination and poise" but he nevertheless allowed her to marry his son.
+In doing so, he raised to the throne a woman who by 1895 had proven herself to be "his chief foil and implacable enemy".

-Lady Min, aged 16, married the 15-year-old king and was invested in a ceremony (chaekbi) as the Queen Consort of Joseon.
-(Note: Styled as "Her Majesty, the Central Hall" (jungjeon mama, 중전마마, 中殿媽媽).)
+At the age of 15, Lady Min married the 14-year-old king and was formally invested as queen.
 Two places assert claims as the location of the marriage and accession.
 These are Injeongjeon Hall at Changdeokgung and Norakdang Hall at Unhyeongung.
 The headdress typically worn by brides at royal weddings was so heavy for the bride that a tall court lady was specially assigned to support it from the back.
 Directly following the wedding was the three-day ceremony for reverencing of ancestors.

-When Lady Min became Queen Consort, her mother was given the royal title of "Internal Princess Consort Hanchang".
-Her father was given the royal title of "Internal Prince Yeoseong", and was posthumously appointed as Yeonguijeong after his death.
-Her father's first wife also given the royal title of "Internal Princess Consort Haeryeong".
+When Lady Min became queen, her mother was given the title of "Internal Princess Consort Hanchang".
+Her father was given the title of "Internal Prince Yeoseong", and was posthumously appointed as chief state councilor.
+Her father's first wife was also given the title of "Internal Princess Consort Haeryeong".